andreasb242/CH55xG-StateLight/README.md

 ## EEPROM Config
 0 - 1: USB VID
 2 - 3: USB PID
-4: Checksum VID & PID, VID1 ^ VID2 ^ PID1 ^ PID2
+4: '>' if USB ID SHould be readed

-5 - 14: Startup RGB Colors
+5 - 23: Startup RGB Colors, RRGGBB.

-15: Length Device Name, if < 1 || > 60 the default name is used
+24: '>' if RGB Colors should be read

-16 - 76: Device Name, UTF16
+25 ... n: Serial, Terminated with double 0, FF are ignored